maize-genetics/phg_v2/docs/build_and_load.md

 VCF creation is split up into two separate commands since the reference genome and aligned assemblies require different sets of input data.
-An additional optional command is available to convert existing PHG created gVCF files to hVCF files. :
+An additional optional command is available to convert existing PHG created gVCF files to hVCF files:

 #### `create-ref-vcf` inputs
 The `create-ref-vcf` command requires the following inputs: